host6/swarmgo/README.md

     - When target nodes are already pre-configured for SSH access with private/public keys, make sure that `PublicKey` and `PrivateKey` settings are filled properly
 - Run `swarmgo keys` to generate new SSH keys.
 This is only needed to be execited with target node(s) is pre-configured with plaintext password.
 Skip this option when node is already pre-configured with key access for SSH.
   - Keys are kept in `nodes/swarmgo-config.yml`
+- Run `bash`
   - Run ``eval `swarmgo agent` ``
     - Command starts `ssh-agent` enabling single sign-on in the current terminal session.
 SSH keys must be configured.
+    - ``eval `./swarmgo agent` `` if launched in the current directory
   - Run `swarmgo imlucky IP1 [IP2] [IP3]` to build cluster automatically, with settings assigned automatically
     - Nodes will be added with aliases node1, node2, node3
     - One or three nodes will be assigned as managers, depending on number of nodes
     - Traefik and consul will be installed
     - Use option `-s` when ClusterUser already exists and SSH access using private/public keys is already configured on nodes being added.
 Make sure that SSH keys configured in `swarmgo-config.yml` when using this option.
     - Use option `-p password` to specify root password (password access will be disabled)
     - Use option `-m password` to specify password for authentication in monitoring services (Grafana, Prometheus, Traefik dashboard and Alert Manager)
     - Use `-n` option to disable alerts from alertmanager
     - Use `-w webhook_url` option to configure Slack alerts for specified webhook URL
+    - notes
+      - `Enter webhook URL for slack channel cluster`
+        - could be any or skipped if no slack notification required

     Example: `swarmgo imlucky 192.168.98.10 192.168.98.11 192.168.98.12 -p "pas" -m "mon" -n -s`

 Commands to build cluster manually: